Introduction

 Assuming Too Much Knowledge

 Skipping basic concepts because “everyone knows that.”
 This creates unnecessary barriers to learning for newcomers.
+This is a manifestation of the curse of knowledge, a cognitive bias where experts find it difficult to imagine what it’s like not to know something they understand well.

 Incomplete Examples